lVlyke/rpi-cam-harmonize-server/README.md

 ## Special Thanks

 Special thanks to the authors and contributors to [RPi_Cam_Web_Interface](https://github.com/silvanmelchior/RPi_Cam_Web_Interface) and [HarmonizeProject](https://github.com/MCPCapital/HarmonizeProject).
-This project would not be possible without either of these excellent projects!
+This would not exist without either of these excellent projects!